NuHepMC/Spec/README.md

 Each file should contain a description of the exposure of the generator run.

-When running a standalone event simulation this will often be the number of events requested, which may differ from the number of events output in some cases where 'blocked' events contribute to the total cross section calculation.
+When running a standalone event simulation this will often be the number of events requested, which may differ from the number of events output in some cases where events that are not written out must contribute to the total cross section calculation.

 * type: `HepMC3::LongAttribute`, name: "NuHepMC.Exposure.NEvents"